vladen/aeroflow/specifications/readme.md

 }));
 ```

-does not call @alternative when flow does not emit error.
+Does not call @alternative when flow does not emit error.

 ```js
 return assert.isFulfilled(new Promise(function (done, fail) {